-Locomotive Phases - EMD GP38, GP39, GP40
+Locomotive Descriptions and Phases - EMD GP38, GP39, GP40

 These phases are based directly on the GP38, GP39 and GP40 rosters compiled by David Thompson, with additional details from my own observations.